GREENHOUSE GAS EMISSIONS FROM AGRICULTURE

 Abstract

-The indicator describes greenhouse gas (GHG) emissions (CH₄, N₂O, CO₂) released into the atmosphere by the agricultural sector, mainly due to livestock management and fertilizer use.
-It allows for the assessment of the sector’s contribution to total national emissions and the achievement of emission reduction targets.
+The indicator describes greenhouse gas (GHG) emissions (CH₄, N₂O, CO₂) released into the atmosphere from the agricultural sector, mainly due to livestock management and the use of fertilizers.
+It allows assessing the contribution of the sector to total national emissions and progress towards reduction targets.
+Greenhouse gas emissions from agriculture have shown a decreasing trend since 1990; however, further reduction measures will be required to meet the commitments under the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol and relevant EU Directives.

 Description